sel4-cap/dev-kit-doc/seL4-doc/src/uboot_driver_library.md

 2. When a driver attempts to perform memory mapped IO it calls architecture-dependent routines from the `io.h` header, e.g. `readl` or `writel`.
 A stubbed version of the `io.h` header is provided that uses the `sel4_io_map` package to translate the physical addresses provided by the driver to the equivalent address mapped into the library's virtual address space.

 U-Boot drivers performing memory mapped IO should perform seamlessly without the need for any modifications to the driver.

+### Memory Mapped IO (Microkit)

+In Microkit, instead of addresses being mapped during library initialisation the addresses are mapped in the system file

 ### DMA